l-modular representations of p-adic groups SLn(F): maximal simple k-types: Intertwining and conjugacy

-Recall that $\rG$ indicates $\mathrm{GL}_n(F)$ and $\rG'$ indicates $\mathrm{SL}_n(F)$ for some integer $n\in\mathbb{Z}$ as previously.
-Let $(\pi, V)$ be an irreducible representation of $\rG$, we have seen in Proposition \ref{prop 6} that the restriction of $\pi$ to $\rG'$ is a finite direct sum of irreducible representations, that are conjugate under $\rG$, and we denote $(\pi',V')$ one of them.
-We begin with a technical section to deal with the main difficulty while applying the method in \cite{BuKuII} to our case, which is the inclusion statement in Proposition $1.5$ in \cite{BuKuII} but not true in the case of modulo-$\ell$ representations, which also leads to the failure of Corollary $1.6$ of \cite{BuKuII}, while the latter is the base stone in their proof of Theorem $5.3$ in \cite{BuKuII}.
-Fortunately, we obtain a partial generalisation of this inclusion, which gives an interpretation of the $\ell$-prime part of the length of $\pi\vert_{\rG'}$, as a parallel result of Corollary $1.6$ of \cite{BuKuII}.
-We will see in the latter sections that this is sufficient to obtain the property of intertwining implying conjugacy.
+Recall that $\rG=\mathrm{GL}_n(F)$ and $\rG'=\mathrm{SL}_n(F)$.
+Let $(\pi, V)$ be an irreducible $k$-representation of $\rG$, we have seen in Proposition \ref{prop 6} that the restriction of $\pi$ to $\rG'$ is a finite direct sum of irreducible representations, that are conjugate under $\rG$, and let $(\pi',V')$ be one of them.
+We begin with a technical section to deal with the main difficulty while applying the method in \cite{BuKuII} to our case, that is the inclusion in \cite[Proposition 1.5]{BuKuII} which is not true in the $\ell$-modular setting.
+It leads to the failure of \cite[Corollary 1.6]{BuKuII}, which is the base stone in the proof of \cite[Theorem 5.3]{BuKuII}.
+Fortunately, we obtain a generalisation of this inclusion, which gives an interpretation of the $\ell$-prime part of the length of $\pi\vert_{\rG'}$, as the $\ell$-modular version of \cite[Corollary 1.6]{BuKuII}, and which is the key to prove the property of weakly intertwining implying conjugacy.

 Write

 The index of $\mathcal{S}(\pi)$ in $\rG$ is finite.
 In fact, the group $\mathcal{S}(\pi)$ contains $\rG'$ and the centre $\mathrm{Z}(\rG)$ of $\rG$.
 On the other hand, denoting by $V'$ the representation space of $\pi'$, for any non-zero vector $v'\in V'$, since $\rG'$ is normal in $\rG$ and $v'$ generalises $V'$ as $\rG'$-representation, hence a stabiliser of $v'$ in $\rG$ also normalises $V'$, then it is contained in $\mathcal{S}(\pi)$, which implies that $\mathcal{S}(\pi)$ is open with finite index in $\rG$.